-The sulphur baths in Abanotubani are one of the most popular tourist attraction in Tbilisi.
+The sulfur baths in Abanotubani are one of the most popular tourist attraction in Tbilisi.
 Abanotubani is a historical district in the center of the city.
-It is well known because of the sulphur thermal baths built in XVII – XIX centuries.
+It is well known because of the sulfur thermal baths built in XVII – XIX centuries.

 The legend tells that the baths are connected with the foundation of Tbilisi.
 According to the myth, in the second half of 5th century the king of Georgia found the thermal springs.
 He was impressed with the sulphur hot springs and ordered to build the baths and a city around them.
 The city was named Tbilisi that means “warm”.

 During several centuries the baths were built and formed the cluster of bathhouses.
 Some of the baths were ruined, some were reconstructed.
 The most ancient bathhouse nowadays is dated to XVI century.